Ruhuhu River

 The Ruhuhu River is a river in Ruvuma Region, Tanzania.

 Geography

-The source of the Ruhuhu is on the eastern slope of the Kipengere Range (Livingstone Mountains) in Tanzania, where it first flows southeast and then turns west to Lake Nyasa (Lake Malawi).
+The source of the Ruhuhu is on the eastern slope of the Kipengere Range (Livingstone Mountains) in Tanzania, where it first flows southeast and then turns west to Lake Malawi.
 It is over 300 km long, of which the last 100 km is a single deep gorge.
 The river's mouth is just south of Manda.